torchnyu/blog/_posts/2019-12-29-dr-stackoverflow-or-how-i-learned.md

 If you want to contribute to an open source project, reach out to the maintainer and ask for some help.
-They'll generally be accomodating&emdash;after all who would turn down free labor?
+They'll generally be accomodating&mdash;after all who would turn down free labor?
 Try to pick a simple task.
 Don't attempt a major feature on your first try.

 Once you have a task, find the minimal amount you need to learn of the